 Pregnancy (currently pregnant)

 Management of normal pregnancy involves prenatal health care, good nutrition, and eliminating risk factors to the fetus (smoking, substance abuse, and mental, physical and environmental hazards).
-Per the US Preventive Services Task Force, all pregnant women should be screened for syphilis infection as early in their pregnancy as possible.
+See nicotine dependence for information on smoking cessation.
+Per the US Preventive Services Task Force, all pregnant patients should be screened for syphilis infection as early in their pregnancy as possible.

 Z33.1 – Pregnant state, incidental